Shreyash193/devtinder-web/README.md

 -login and see if your data is coming properly in the store -NavBar should update as soon as user login
--refactor our code to add constraints file + create a components folder
+-refactor our code to add constraints file + create a components folder -you should not be access other routes without login -if token is not present ,redirect user to login page -logout
+-profile page